Kanishka1/Child-Adoption-System/README.md

-# Orphange-System
+#Child Adoption System

 A web application made for the effective child adoption in a city.
-It can be used by orphanages also for its smooth confuct and management.
+At the same time, it can be used by orphanage for its smooth confuct and management.